 Set in its own meadow beside a bubbling brook it is a very special experiance for those wanting to get away from it all and really enjoy the countryside - close up !

-The Pump House is in an idyllic and tranquil position in a Area of Outstanding Natural Beauty, nestled into its own riverside wildflower meadow, there are footpaths running through the end of the meadow along the banks of the river through miles of stunning Suffolk countryside until the river joins the Stour.
+The Pump House is nestled in its own riverside wildflower meadow.
+There are footpaths running through the end of the meadow along the banks of the river through miles of stunning Suffolk countryside, until the river joins the Stour.

-You enter into the Pump House up some stone steps into a small hall which opens out into a ‘Tardis’ interior with a high vaulted room with a kitchen dining room to the left with its cosy wood burning stove and massive window looking out onto the river, straight ahead is the sitting room conservatory.
-The conservatory has been designed in such a way that you can really enjoy the views of the meadow and the stars at night as it is glazed on every exterior side.
+You enter the Pump House from stone steps into a small hall which opens out into a ‘Tardis’ interior with a high vaulted ceiling.
+There is a kitchen/dining room to the left with its cosy wood burning stove and massive window looking out to the river.
+Straight ahead is the sitting room conservatory. which has been designed in such a way that you can really enjoy the views of the meadow and the stars at night as it is glazed on every exterior side.

-The conservatory leads out, via French doors, onto an expansive decking where you can lounge around and watch the Natural World go by or enjoy a meal ‘al fresco’.
+The conservatory leads out via French doors, to expansive decking where you can lounge around and watch the natural world go by or enjoy a meal al fresco.

 Opposite the kitchen is a bedroom with a double bed and next door a small shower bathroom.

-From the hall is a paddle stair /ladder staircase up into the high beamed ceiling and here there is an open sided ‘chill out’ room with a TV, and a sofa bed should you want to invite friends to stay with you.
-There are retaining bars don’t worry, but the ‘chill out’ room is not really suitable for young children or unsteady adults.
+From the hall is a paddle stair /ladder staircase up into the high beamed ceiling, open sided ‘chill out’ room with a TV, and a sofa bed should you want to invite friends to stay with you.
+There are retaining bars so don’t worry, but the ‘chill out’ room is not really suitable for young children or unsteady adults.

-The beautiful wildflower meadow is your garden and infront of the house there is ample parking inside the grounds of The Pump House.
+The beautiful wildflower meadow is your garden and in front of the house there is ample parking inside the grounds.